There's a hole in the wall...

 As it turned out, we had nothing to worry about.
 The pull was much less dramatic than we imagined.
 When the fan was switched on, it began to pull air in from the outside through small (and some no-so-small) openings in the walls and windows, yielding a number that indicates how hard the fan has to work to maintain a vacuum.
 These figures then provide a sense of how leaky the house is—which turns out to be VERY LEAKY.
 In fact, Pam will have to return for a second test involving TWO FANS to create the necessary vacuum for a more accurate reading.
 In the end, it looks like we’re in for some serious draftproofing .

-Next, Pam used a thermal imager, a space-age looking device that detects cold areas on the inside of the house.
+Next, we used a thermal imager, a space-age looking device that detects cold areas on the inside of the house.
 In the thermal images, cold areas appear as cooler colors green, blue, purple while the warmer areas appear yellow, orange, and red.
 Many of the images look similar to the one pictured below, showing us where cold air is seeping into the house: mostly around windows, in corners and in small empty spaces in the walls.
-The thermography that Pam conducted help us locate the specific places we need to pay attention to when draftproofing and insulating the house.
+The thermography helped us locate the specific places we need to pay attention to when draftproofing and insulating the house.

 Finding leaks and cold spots is just one of the many steps in our pursuit of an energy efficient household.
 But it’s an extremely important one.